Synthetic G-jet-structures in modal homotopy type theory: Modal homotopy type theory

 given by $\Im$-elimination. \item For any function $f: A\to B$ between arbitrary types $A$ and $B$, there is a 2-cell $\eta$ witnessing that the following commutes:

-\end{enumerate} \end{definition} So $\Im$ can be applied to maps like a functor and it is also easy to prove that this application commutes with composition of maps up to equality and in all known cases these homotopies can be shown to be compatible in natural ways, again up to equality.
-And $\iota_\_$ is a natural transformation up to equality. \begin{remark} For any 2-cell $\eta: f \Rightarrow g$, we have a 2-cell between the images:
+\end{enumerate} \end{definition} It is also straightforward to prove that the application of $\Im$ to maps commutes with composition of maps up to equality and preserves identities up to equality.
+And in general, we expect that any coherence between these equalities needed in practice can be constructed.